 - If the airbags have deployed, the car should NOT be driven.
 You need to obtain an alternative way home or the medical care.

 After the Collision

 Do NOT drive the vehicle again until your car is inspected by a mechanic.
 Your vehicle should be inspected to determine the extent of the damage.
 You should take pictures of the vehicle’s damage in case it is needed later.
 I also recommend writing down as much as you remember about the circumstances of the accident as soon as possible after the collision.
 This helps you not forget important aspects of the situation.
 You should also follow your doctor’s advice and recommendations regarding treatment for any injuries that you received.

-If you or someone you love is in an accident and suffer a disabling personal injury that requires hospitalization and you to miss work, give us a call at Louisiana Disability Law.
+If you or someone you love was in an accident in Louisiana and suffered a disabling personal injury that required hospitalization and missed work, give us a call at 985-240-9773.
 We have the experience to guide you through this difficult process and advise you on both the injury aspects of your claim and the disability aspects of your claim.